recohut/STR-Seoul-Tourism-Recommendation-System/README.md

-This repository is for STRMF(Seoul Tourism Recommendation using Matrix Factorization).
+This repository is for STR(Seoul-Tourism-Recommendation-System).
-STRMF recommends Seoul Tourist destination with visitor & congestion.
+STR recommends Seoul Tourist destination with visitor & congestion.

 Dataset is private.